krisrowe/gworkspace-access/MCP-SERVER.md

 ### Authentication Issues

 **"No active profile configured" or credential errors:**
-- Ensure you have run `gwsa setup` and have a working configuration.
+- Ensure you have created a profile with `gwsa profiles add` and activated it with `gwsa profiles use`.
 - Check your active profile with `gwsa profiles current`.
 - The `gwsa-mcp` server uses the same credentials as the `gwsa` CLI.
 If the CLI works, the server should too.